-Blarney Castle is one of Ireland's oldest and most historic castles, built around 1446.
+Built around 1446, Blarney Castle is one of Ireland's oldest and most historic castles.
 An ancient stronghold of the MacCarthys, Lords of Muskerry, and one of the strongest fortresses in Munster, its walls are 18ft (5m) thick in places.
 Located on the parapet of the castle is the famous 'Blarney Stone'.
 According to local legend, after kissing this stone, one will have the gift of eternal eloquence, or 'the gift of the gab'.
 To do this, visitors must first position themselves on their back, then lean their head back and downwards over the edge of the battlements, with the help of an attendant, in order to kiss the underside of the stone.
 This is a rather scary process but the fear is part of the thrill.

 Address: Five miles (8km) from Cork

-Telephone: (0)21 438 5252
+Telephone: +353 21 438 5252

-Opening times: Monday to Saturday 9am to 6:30pm (May and September), 9am to 7pm (June to August), 9am to sunset(October to April).
-Sundays 9:30am to 5:30pm (until sunset in winter).
+Opening times: Monday to Saturday 9am-7pm (June to August), 9am-6.30pm (May and September), 9am-6pm (March, April and October) 9am to 5pm(November to February).
+Sundays 9.30am-5.30pm (until sunset in winter).